Dockerizing/Pfarrerbuch.compose/README.md

 `virtuoso` provides the libvirtodbc and other libraries in `/usr/local/virtuoso-opensource/lib` which is mounted to `phpserver`.

-The ssh-agent socket, the known_hosts file and the volume `models` should come from the host.
+The ssh-key, the known_hosts file and the volume `models` should come from the host.

 ```
 ontowiki